Share this page

 // smart contract design matter prevents.

-// To easiest way get and use pre-boxed decentralized data is with Chainlink Data Feeds
+// The easiest way to get and use pre-boxed decentralized data is with Chainlink Data Feeds

 // https://docs.chain.link/docs/get-the-latest-price